Mechanical weed control: Tillage

 Tillage, also known as cultivation, is the turning over of the soil.
 This method is more often used in agricultural crops.
 Tillage can be performed on a small scale with tools such as small, hand pushed rotary tillers or on a large scale with tractor mounted plows.
 Tillage is able to control weeds because when the soil is overturned, the vegetative parts of the plants are damaged and the root systems are exposed causing desiccation.
 Generally, the younger the weed is, the more readily it can be controlled with tillage.
 To control mature perennial weeds, repeated tillage is necessary.
 By continually destroying new growth and damaging the root system, the weed's food stores are depleted until it can no longer re-sprout.
 Also, when the soil is overturned, the soil seed bank is disrupted which can cause dormant weed seeds to germinate in the absence of the previous competitors.
 These new weeds can also be controlled by continued tillage until the soil seed bank is depleted.

-Soil Solarization
+Soil solarization

-Soil solarization is a simple method of weed control that is accomplished by covering the soil with a layer of clear or black plastic.
-The plastic that is covering the ground traps heat energy from the sun and raises the temperature of the soil.
+Soil solarization involves covering the soil with a layer of clear or black plastic which traps heat energy from the sun and raises the temperature of the soil.
 Many weed seeds and vegetative propagules are not able to withstand the temperatures and are killed.
-For this method to be most effective, it should be implemented during the summer months and the soil should be moist.
-Also, cool season weeds are more susceptible to soil solarization than are warm season weeds.
+For this method to be most effective, it needs to be implemented during the summer months and the soil should be moist.
+Cool season weeds are more susceptible to soil solarization than are warm season weeds.
 Using black plastic as a cover excludes light which can help to control plants that are growing whereas clear plastic has been shown to produce higher soil temperatures.